raumschiff-werkstatt-fur-astronomie/goesflarewatch/docs/source/index.rst

 and sends it to the processor, which then controls the LEDs in customizable manner.

+The micropython version is very handy as it does everything ont the microprocessor, no need for the jupyter notebooks.
+You can just install micropython on your ESP32, download two files, and off you go!

-For There is a python versions, part of the code is written in a jupyter notebook that organises the access to the GOES data and then transforms the value into a number that can be used by the arduino to control the LEDs.
+There is a python version, part of the code is written in a jupyter notebook that organises the access to the GOES data and then transforms the value into a number that can be used by the arduino to control the LEDs.
 Finally, the notebook sends the value to the serial port of the computer.
 On the arduino side, a program gets the value from the serial port and sends it to the corresponding LED.

-The micropython version is very handy as it does everything ont the microprocessor, no need for the jupyter notebooks.

 The Raspberry PI version is still in construction.